isaacs/node-lru-cache/README.md

    LRUCache](https://yomguithereal.github.io/mnemonist/lru-cache)
    which uses an Object as its data store.

-2. Failing that, if at all possible, use short non-numeric strings (ie, less than 256 characters) as your keys, and use [mnemonist's LRUCache](https://yomguithereal.github.io/mnemonist/lru-cache).
+2. Failing that, if you can use short non-numeric strings (ie, less than 256 characters) as your keys, and you do not need any of the other features of this library, use [mnemonist's LRUCache](https://yomguithereal.github.io/mnemonist/lru-cache).

 3. If the types of your keys will be anything else, especially